Our connection to Jewish heritage is deep, strong, and heartfelt. And most of all, it is personal.

 Joel led research expeditions to tiny villages from the Sahara Desert to the remotest parts of Eastern Turkey.
 He studied, photographed, and measured synagogues on the verge of ruin and his advocacy contributed to the protection, preservation, and restoration of a number of endangered synagogues.

 That passion for Jewish culture and heritage remains as central to our company today as it was 20+ years ago.

-Whether your interests are at-a-glance, in-depth, or centered around a Bar or Bat Mitzvah, our knowledge, experience, and connections have earned us a reputation as the leading provider of travel for those interested in uncovering the Jewish heritage of Morocco, Spain, Portugal, Greece, Turkey or Sub-Saharan Africa.
+Whether your interests are at-a-glance, in-depth, or centered around a Bar or Bat Mitzvah, our knowledge, experience, and connections have earned us a reputation as the leading provider of travel for those interested in uncovering the Jewish heritage of Morocco, Spain, Portugal, Greece, Israel, Jordan, Turkey or Sub-Saharan Africa.

 In Sub-Saharan Africa, Jewish traders established congregations in outposts from Mozambique to Zambia, to ostrich-farming communities in South Africa.
 And in the 20th century, many Jews held leadership positions in the struggle against apartheid and the establishment of a new government.

 At the other end of Africa, in Morocco, Jewish communities lived in adobe villages along trans-Saharan trading routes and often served as itinerant merchants in weekly markets traveling from town to town.
 Major cities had dozens of synagogues and enormous Jewish cemeteries.

 It is well documented that the Ottoman Empire never would have been the powerhouse it was without the contributions of the Sephardim, who came from Spain in 1492.
 Jews prospered here from Edirne on the western border all the way through Eastern Turkey.